How Too Much Testosterone Can Cause Weight Gain in Women

 In women, too much testosterone can cause insulin resistance and abdominal weight gain.

-That’s why androgen excess contributes to the weight gain associated with polycystic ovary syndrome (PCOS), menopause, and some types of birth control.
+That’s why androgen excess is the main driver of weight gain with polycystic ovary syndrome (PCOS), menopause, and some types of birth control.

 PCOS